n8n-io/self-hosted-ai-starter-kit/README.md

    console logs to check on the progress.

 To open n8n at any time, visit <http://localhost:5678/> in your browser.
+To open Open WebUI at any time, visit <http://localhost:3000/>.

 With your n8n instance, you’ll have access to over 400 integrations and a suite of basic and advanced AI nodes such as